210119-java-enterprise/aftermath_p1/README.md

 ```

 ## Transactions
 Sometimes, you don't want a CRUD operation to fully take place until other CRUD operations take place.
-To start off with transactions, turn off auto commit by calling turnAutoCommitOff() before you make your CRUD operations.
+To start off with transactions, turn off auto commit by calling turnOffAutoCommit() before you make your CRUD operations.
 You can create savepoints by calling addSavepoint() and pass the name of your savepoint as an argument.
 To rollback, call the rollback() method and pass it the name of a savepoint you have created.
 Example:

 ```java